AR Aurigae

-AR Aurigae (AR Aur), also known by its Flamsteed designation 17 Aurigae, is a binary star in the constellation Auriga.
-Based on parallax measurements made by the Hipparcos spacecraft, it is approximately 461 light-years from Earth.
+AR Aurigae (AR Aur), also known by its Flamsteed designation 17 Aurigae, is a triple star in the constellation Auriga.
+Based on parallax measurements made by the Gaia spacecraft, it is approximately 461 light-years from Earth.

+Characteristics

+The two inner components of this pair form an eclipsing binary system.
+This make AR Aurigae a variable star, with its brightness varying from magnitude +6.15 to +6.82 with a period of 4.13 days.
 Both components are blue-white B-type main-sequence stars that do not fill their Roche lobes.
-The system has a mean apparent magnitude of +6.15.
-However, the orbit of the stars are oriented in such a way that they periodically eclipse each other, so AR Aurigae is a variable star and its brightness varies from magnitude +6.15 to +6.82 with a period of 4.13 days.